 Kevin Doyle, regional vice president of Salesforce, tells us that a “constant customer-centric approach is the lifeblood of any small to medium business”.
 Using data to create meaningful connections with customers is just one strategy he recommends when competing with larger organisations on customer loyalty.
 “You can never outspend big dealers, so you have to over-service,” he says.

 So how can you use data in meaningful ways to increase customer loyalty as a small to medium-sized business?
 Here are three simple ideas.

-Track total cost of purchases over time
+Track purchases and their total cost over time

 You can incentivise repeat business by tracking a customer’s total spend over multiple transactions.
 For example, fitness supplement supplier VPA Australia offers a tiered reward program to repeat customers, letting them ‘unlock’ perks like product discounts and free shipping offers when they reach certain spending totals.

-Using data insights to make links between products can help you to anticipate a customer’s needs before they’re even aware of them themselves.
+Using data insights to make links between related products can help you to anticipate a customer’s needs before they’re even aware of them themselves.

-Use dates to your advantage
+Use purchase dates to your advantage

 Purchase dates can be useful tools to encourage repeat business.
 This is equally true of routine transactions, such as recurring hairdressing appointments for returning customers, and annual car services.
 For example, a hairdresser could automate email reminders that are sent eight weeks after a customer’s last appointment, encouraging them to make a new booking.

 You can also use purchase dates to encourage consumer spending.
 For instance, if you capture personal details during a sign-up then you have the opportunity to create individual discount offers for milestones like membership anniversaries or birthdays.